lyleresnick/lyleresnick.github.io/_drafts/Solving-a-Complex-iOS-TableView-with-Test-Driven-VIPER.md

 As you saw in part 3, by using the VIPER architecture, the structure of each View is already broken up in to many classes: the ViewController, the Presenter, the UseCase, the EntityGateway, the Router and the additional Transformer.
 Each one is an class with a very specific role.
 These classes comprise most of the SUTs we need to get the job done.
 It also presents a plethora of predetermined seams - just what we need.

 The one thing that you need to know about TDD is that even though you write the tests first, you need to have an overall plan - VIPER starts you off with a macro-plan in which you can fit your own plan.
 Its kind of  like TDD and VIPER were made for one another.
+TDD drives your plan, it does not do the coding for you.

 ## So Lets Get Started

 The usual question is where do I start.
-Once you get used to the TDD process you can start pretty much wherever you like.
+I find it interesting that once you get used to the TDD process you can start pretty much wherever you like - just find a seam.

+**TODO: add output images here**

+I want to remind you of what the major seams are that VIPER provides

+**TODO: add interacton diagram here **

+As the diagram shows VIPER provides seams between:

+- the ViewController and the Presenter
+- the Presenter and the UseCase
+- the UseCase and the EntityGateway
+- the UseCase and the Presenter
+- the Presenter and the ViewController

+Thats alot of seams that magically opened up - but there are more.
+I get one more seam when I decompose the UseCase to introduce the Transformer.
+The seams are now found between:

+- the UseCase and the Transformer
+- the Transformer and the EntityGateway
+- the Transformer and the Presenter

+In situations where the ViewController contains a table, I can get one more seam when I further decompose the ViewController to introduce the Adapter.
+They seams are now found between:

+- the ViewController and the Adapter
+- the Adapter and the Presenter

+For this demonstration I am going to work from the output because that is what defines the requirement.

 I suggest that you start with the simplest tests you can do.

-The first thing Im going to do is create the major
+The first thing I'm going to do is create the major VIPER Classes